 How it works

-The health checks are executed from within your web browser, so HTTPS URLs must be used (rather than plain HTTP).
+The health checks are executed from within your web browser, so HTTPS health check URLs must be used if you are viewing the diagrams via HTTPS.

 Also, the response sent back from your servers must include the

 to allow the cross-origin request to be made.
 Returning anything other than a HTTP 200 status code will cause the health check to be marked as failed.

 The health check endpoints can either be existing endpoints, or custom ones that you build into your applications.
 For example, you could add a

 web application that simply returns a HTTP 200 response to indicate that it's okay.

 The health check feature is not designed to replace monitoring systems such as Pingdom, New Relic, Nagios, etc. Instead, it can be used to augment existing information radiators and dashboards, to provide an "at a glance" view of whether the software system is running and which parts are down in the event of a failure.
 It can also be used in diagnosing problems with a given deployment environment.